the-dataface/figma2html/README.md

 3. `npm run build`
 4. `npm run dev`
 5. Open Figma, go to `Plugins` > `Development` > `Import plugin from manifest`, then navigate to this repo's `manifest.json` file.
-6. In Figma, hit `cmd + /`, type "Figmaps" and hit enter
+6. In Figma, hit `cmd + /`, type "figma2html" and hit enter

 ### Instructions